dddlab/CondReg/README.md

 ## What is in this repository?

-This repository shows how you can run RStudio on GitHub Codespaces starting from [Jupyter r-notebook image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-r-notebook).
+This repository shows how you can run CondReg on GitHub Codespaces starting from [Jupyter r-notebook image](https://jupyter-docker-stacks.readthedocs.io/en/latest/using/selecting.html#jupyter-r-notebook).
 The main advantage of this setup is that the [resulting container image](.devcontainer/Dockerfile) will also run on [Jupyter Hub](https://jupyter.org/hub).

 There are three ways to use the [container image](.devcontainer/Dockerfile) in this repository.